Blackhawks ask Hall of Fame to cover assistant’s name on Cup

 The consequences of what the Blackhawks did in 2010 – specifically a three-week period during the playoffs when they failed to act on Beach’s allegations, allowing Aldrich to remain around the team while it celebrated the championship – reverberated throughout the NHL this week.

-Florida Panthers coach Joel Quenneville met with Bettman on Thursday and then resigned.
+Florida Panthers coach Joel Quenneville met with NHL Commissioner Gary Bettman on Thursday and then resigned.
 Winnipeg Jets general manager Kevin Cheveldayoff talked to Bettman on Friday, and the league announced that Cheveldayoff would not be disciplined.

 Quenneville and Cheveldayoff were with the Blackhawks when Beach’s accusations were first reported to team leadership.
 Aldrich has told investigators the encounter was consensual.